 Jan.
 6, 1994, continues to be known as the day one of the biggest sports scandals in American history took place.
 Olympians Tonya Harding and Nancy Kerrigan were preparing for their second Games together when Kerrigan was attacked — but was Harding involved?
 She holds onto her innocence to this day.
-Multiple documentaries have been made on the incident, and now Margot Robbie will star in Hollywood's big-budget film I, Tonya, set to hit theaters on Dec.
-8. The scandal occurred over 20 years ago, yet the movie offers a new reason to revisit the case.
+Multiple documentaries have been made on the incident, and Margot Robbie stars in Hollywood's big-budget film I, Tonya, which earned a trio of Oscar nominations.
+The scandal occurred over 20 years ago, yet the movie offers a new reason to revisit the case.
 In a time when some women choose to tear each other down for the sake of their own careers and relationships, the movie will surely open a fresh perspective.

 Harding was the first American woman to land a triple axel (the name just sounds difficult in itself) in the 1991 US Figure Skating Championships.
 She ended up getting a perfect score and won first place.
 Kerrigan received bronze.
 The two had competed against one another in the 1992 Olympics in Albertville, France, where Kerrigan took home bronze and Harding followed in fourth.
 Their relationship extended beyond healthy competition.
 Sure, they were both gunning for the top spot, but it seemed to stretch beyond that.

 Both ladies were making big names for themselves, but Kerrigan had more sponsorships: Campbell's, Seiko, Revlon, and Reebok.
 Her overall persona seemed to win over the public more, even if Harding arguably had a slight skating advantage.